cmitche/MoviesLabMySQL/README.md

 SET Year = 2001
 WHERE MovieID = 17;

+SELECT * FROM moviesTable2;

-## Find all movies whose titles end with the letter "A".
+## Find all movies whose titles END with the letter "A".
 SELECT title FROM moviesTable2 WHERE title LIKE'%A';